 A package of Malborough cigarettes will cost you between US$10 and US$13.

 There are many tours and activities available to explore more of Iceland.
-Think of a whale watching tour in summer or ice climbing in an ice cave in winter.
+Think of a whale watching tour in the summer or ice climbing in an ice cave in the winter.

-Prices for tours vary a lot, depending on season, activity and the size of the group.
+Prices for tours vary a lot, depending on the season, activity, and the size of the group.
 On average you will pay between US$50 and US$250 for a day tour.
 Multiple day tours are available from US$400 for three-day tours.

 Traveling in Iceland, how much does it cost?

-With all the above information you can figure out a bit what you like to do in Iceland, how you want to get around and where you want to stay and eat to decide on a budget.
+With all the above information you can figure out a bit about what you would like to do in Iceland, how you want to get around, and where you want to stay and eat to decide on a budget.

 An insight into our budget